 Residents are expected to attend nine, two-hour seminars throughout their residency, including six supervision seminars and three clinical seminars.
-Supervision seminars are led by psychologists at CCS with five or more years of clinical experience and who are currently eligible to engage in clinical supervision in accordance with CAP.
 Supervision seminars are designed to help residents better understand ways to successfully engage in the act of supervision.
 Alternately, clinical seminars are conducted by all staff psychologists and focus predominately on clinical matters related to equity, diversity and inclusivity.